twhite444/ANDIE/README.md

 When using crop while zoomed in or out the area that is selected sometimes flickers to having no zoom, this is purely visual and does not affect what area is cropped.

+If any of the drawing tools are used when recording a macro their colours will always be black.

 ## User Guide for ANDIE (A Non Destructive Image Editor)
 ### Introduction